 We ares using our metabolomics technology to develop new clinical diagnostic tests as part of our Precision Medicine product offerings.
 Our current pipeline is focused on obesity-related metabolic diseases, but the potential exists for diagnostics in a number of therapeutic areas throughout precision medicine.

-Using applied metabolomics, we are developing and clinically validating accuGFR as a laboratory-developed test (LDT), based on the gold standard, mGFR.
+Using applied metabolomics, we are developing and clinically validating accuGFR as a laboratory-developed test (LDT), based on the gold standard mGFR.

-In development studies, accuGFR has shown to be more accurate and precise than the standard of care, creatinine-based eGFR by MDRD (Modification of Diet in Renal Disease).
+In studies, accuGFR has shown to be more accurate and precise than the standard of care, creatinine-based eGFR by MDRD (Modification of Diet in Renal Disease).